 Because all the work for a product flows through the backlog, the product backlog provides a base for iteration planning.
 As your team prioritizes tasks with guidance from the product owner, they’ll also determine how much work they can commit to in a specified block of time.
 These time blocks are called iterations or sprints.

 The product backlog also promotes Agile team development by encouraging a flexible yet productive work environment.
 Tasks on the product backlog aren’t set in stone, and the team sorts them by order of importance before choosing which tasks to tackle first.Read: Understanding the iterative process, with examples

 Sprint backlogs and product backlogs are very similar in terms of their components.
 Sprint backlogs are a subset of the product backlog, but they’re used specifically during sprints.

 Getting a product to the finish line is easier when you have a well-organized product backlog in place.
-Asana can help you manage Agile projects in the most efficient way possible with modern Scrum software.Try Agile software with Asana
+Asana can help you manage Agile projects in the most efficient way possible with modern Scrum software.Manage Agile teams with Asana